MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/supported-types-triggers-entities-actions-processes.md

 ---
 # Supported types, triggers, entities, and actions for processes

-This topic provides information about the supported types and entities for processes in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)], supported triggers for workflows, entities that are supported for the <xref:Microsoft.Xrm.Sdk.Workflow.Activities.CreateEntity> activity, and supported actions for workflows.
+This topic provides information about the supported types and entities for processes in Dynamics 365 Customer Engagement (on-premises), supported triggers for workflows, entities that are supported for the <xref:Microsoft.Xrm.Sdk.Workflow.Activities.CreateEntity> activity, and supported actions for workflows.

 <a name="bkmk_triggersWorkflows"></a>
 ## Supported triggers for workflows